PDM4AR/exercises/docs/06-collisionchecking.md

 #### Step 3: Point-Polygon Collision Checking Procedure

 In this step, you will implement a function that checks whether a point is inside the given polygon or not.
-In this step, you could use triangulation to decompose a `Polygon` into a set of `Triangle`.
+A possible approach is to use Delaunay triangulation to decompose a `Polygon` into a set of `Triangle`s.
-For triangulation, `triangulate` function of the [triangle module](https://github.com/drufat/triangle) could be used.
+For triangulation, the `triangulate` function of the [triangle module](https://github.com/drufat/triangle) may be used.
-The documentation of this module is [here](https://rufat.be/triangle/). using the `triangle_point_collision` collision between a polygon and point will be detected.
+The documentation of this module can be found [here](https://rufat.be/triangle/).
+The `triangle_point_collision` function can then be reused to check for collisions.
 To represent the polygon, the following data structure (`src/pdm4ar/exercises_def/ex06/structures.py`) will be used:

 ```python
 @dataclass(frozen=True)